nikolaydubina/go-featureprocessing/README.md

 > _Perfect for low latency machine learning inference of data models in Go_

-Ultra-fast and simple feature processing in Go with feature parity of [sklearn](https://scikit-learn.org/stable/modules/preprocessing.html).
+Ultra-fast and simple feature processing in Go with functionality matching [sklearn](https://scikit-learn.org/stable/modules/preprocessing.html).

 - ✅ Does not cross `cgo` boundary
 - ✅ No memory allocation